UW-ISC/hrp-portal/wp-content/plugins/wp-migrate-db/readme.txt

 10. Saved migration profiles

 == Changelog ==

+= WP Migrate 2.6.7 - 2023-06-01 =
+* Bug Fix: All-In-One Security and WP Migrate are now more compatible as a result of skipping the `stacktrace` column in the `aiowps_audit_log` table during find and replace operations

+= WP Migrate 2.6.6 - 2023-05-18 =
+* Bug Fix: Exports are now compatible with PHP 8.1+

 = WP Migrate 2.6.5 - 2023-04-25 =
 * Bug Fix: Migrations no longer cause PHP notices when a file path is null